6 Effective Ways To Stop a Dog From Digging Holes

 • Anxiety: If your pup is prone to anxiety—or is experiencing an anxious situation such as hearing loud noises—they may try to cope via excessive digging, says Farrah.
 They may also dig holes when experiencing separation anxiety while you’re away for short or long periods.

-• Prey Drive: Dogs are natural born hunters, notes Dr. Amber Karwacki, DVM, a veterinarian with Heart + Paw in Philadelphia, Penn.
+• Prey drive: Dogs are natural born hunters, notes Amber Karwacki, DVM, veterinarian with Heart + Paw in Philadelphia, Pennsylvania.
 She says that if they sense critters under the ground, that’s a good enough reason to go digging for treasure.

-• Hiding Food or Dog Toys: “Some dogs may dig to bury or hide treasured items, such as toys, bones or food,” explains Dr. Alejandro Caos, DVM, a veterinarian with The Vets in Miami, Fla.
+• Hiding food or dog toys: “Some dogs may dig to bury or hide treasured items, such as toys, bones or food,” explains Alejandro Caos, DVM, veterinarian with The Vets in Miami, Florida.
 “This behavior is reminiscent of their ancestral scavenging instincts to store food for later consumption.”

 • Enjoyment: Farrah notes that digging holes simply makes many dogs happy.
 Still, there are dog training techniques to modify or redirect their digging habit.